timwilliate/engineering-blog/_posts/2015-09-24-better-spray-metrics-with-kamon.md

-While we could have resolved these issues to some extent by [providing a name generator][pang], the core problem was that, even with more meaningful names, there is no way to add tags to trace that has already been established.
+While we could have resolved these issues to some extent by [providing a name generator][pang], the core problem was that, even with more meaningful names, there is no way to add tags to a trace that has already been established.
 As a result, the dimensionality of the metrics that are produced are restricted to trace name and response status code.
 We want more, including: